dekromm/GAccordion/README.md

 # GAccordion

-GAccordion is a reusable accordion component that depends on g-accordion.js and g-accordion.css.
+GAccordion is a reusable accordion component that depends on accordion.js and accordion.css.

 ## Getting started

-Declare a `div` element and use the GAccordion constructor to actually make it an Accordion.
+Declare a `div` element and use the GAccordion constructor to actually make it an accordion.

     <div id="my-accordion"></div>
     <script>
-        var accordion = new GAccordion(options);
+        var accordion = new GAccordion(options, new DOM());
     </script>

 The `options` object (to feed the constructor with) represents the accordion content.